 The videos can be watched online or downloaded.
 Many of them run close to ten minutes, so downloading might not be practical.
 The course books for Math 4 and Math 5 have mini lessons that present the same concepts covered in the videos in very abbreviated presentations that students can read for themselves.
 If students already know the concept or can grasp it easily with the mini lesson, they do not need to watch the video.
 However, the videos cover more ground than the mini lessons, so be careful that students are not missing something important.
 If they struggle with the problems in the Lesson Practice section of a lesson, they should go back and watch or rewatch the video.
 (Lesson pages include QR codes to help you quickly access the video you need.)

 The coursebooks are beautifully illustrated with full color throughout the lessons.
 If you get the PDF coursebook, there are a number of reasons why you'll need to print out many of the pages in color.
 First, students sometimes have to identify images by color in some of the lessons in the books for younger students.
-Second, color printing helps the reader distinguish images and details that might appear as clearly in black and white.
+Second, color printing helps the reader distinguish images and details that might not appear as clearly in black and white.
 And finally, the books are beautiful, and children will love the color.
 If you don’t have access to inexpensive color printing, you probably should buy the printed book.

 Math K through Math 3 each requires the use of a set of manipulatives that comes in a wooden box with a sliding lid—a different set for each course.
-Many of the items in their Math Boxes are constructed from wood to make them durable and easy to handle.
+Many of the items in the Math Boxes are constructed from wood to make them durable and easy to handle.
 You can gather or make items to create your own set of manipulatives if you prefer.
 Instructions and templates for doing so are included on the publisher’s website.
 (Click on “How do I make my own Math Box?” to watch a video that explains how to put together your own sets of manipulatives for all four levels.)
 The prices for the boxes are so low, that you might save by buying the boxes ready to go.
 You will need your own whiteboard and markers to use along with many of the courses.

 The educational approach of Simply Good and Beautiful Math is very eclectic.
 It helps children master basic problem-solving skills and math facts, while also teaching conceptual understanding and mathematical reasoning.
 It uses a spiral approach, teaching a concept, then revisiting it and expanding upon it bit by bit.
 The spiral approach also helps build in continual review of previously taught concepts.
 In addition, the last section of most lessons beginning with first grade is labeled as review.

 All courses have 120 lessons, and the lessons are divided into either three or four units.
-The lessons have lots of variety, incorporating many different methods of learning, such as work with manipulatives, visual representations of manipulatives, games, brief stories, and puzzles.
+The lessons have lots of variety, incorporating many different methods of learning, such as work with manipulatives, viewing visual representations of manipulatives, games, brief stories, and puzzles.
 No two pages in the coursebooks look alike.
 Game mats and instructions are within the lessons where they will be used, so there’s no flipping around or searching for what you need.
 Assessments are included within each coursebook at the end of each unit.
 For Math 1 and above, answer keys are a free download under the "FAQs and Extras" for each course on the publisher's website.

 The coursebooks are illustrated mostly with drawings of children, with a lot of attention given to diversity.
 The stories within the lessons stress positive character traits and virtues.
 There is very minimal Christian content.
 When Bible references or verses are included, they are from the King James Version.